RAK4600 Breakout Board Quick Start Guide

 RAK4600 Breakout Board BLE Default Settings

-By default, the RAK4600 Breakout Board will work on Peripheral Mode.
-In this mode, you can configure it through BLE including DFU easily.
-It should be noted that after resetting the breakout board, you only have 60 seconds to establish a connection with your mobile device through BLE based on its power consumption settings.
-If no connection has been established within 60 seconds, the breakout board will stop the BLE advertising and enter power-saving mode.
-On the other hand, there is no limitation once you are already connected with the RAK4600 Breakout Board BLE.
+By default, the RAK4600 Breakout Board operates in Peripheral Mode.
+In this mode, you can easily configure the board through BLE, including performing DFU.
+Note that after resetting the breakout board, you have only 60 seconds to establish a BLE connection with your mobile device due to its power consumption settings.

-If you set the RAK4600 Breakout Board to work in Central Mode, the RAK4600 Breakout Board will work first on Peripheral Mode for 30 seconds, and if no connection is established after 30 seconds, it will automatically change to Central Mode.
-In this mode, the breakout board will stop the BLE advertising and will not be visible on your mobile device up until you change the work mode to peripheral mode or reset the RAK4600 Breakout Board again.
+If the RAK4600 Breakout Board is set to operate in Central Mode, it will initially function in Peripheral Mode for 30 seconds.
+If no connection is established within this time, it will automatically switch to Central Mode.
+In this mode, the breakout board stops BLE advertising and will no longer be visible to your mobile device until you either change the mode back to Peripheral Mode or reset the RAK4600 Breakout Board.

 Upgrading the Firmware